Esri/esri-loader/README.md

 - [esri-svelte-example](https://github.com/gavinr/esri-svelte-example) - An example Svelte application that shows how to use esri-loader to load a map.

 ### [Vue.js](https://vuejs.org/)

+See the ArcGIS API guides for up to date examples of how to [use the ArcGIS API for JavaScript with Vue](https://developers.arcgis.com/javascript/latest/guide/vue/).

 - [CreateMap](https://github.com/oppoudel/CreateMap) - Create Map: City of Baltimore - https://gis.baltimorecity.gov/createmap/#/
 - [City of Baltimore: Map Gallery](https://github.com/oppoudel/MapGallery_Vue) - Map Gallery built with Vue.js that uses this library to load the ArcGIS API